-Very well.
-Students who have gone through our Engaged Humanities program will tell you that community builds quickly in that environment.
+Students who have gone through our Depth Psychology and Creativity program will tell you that community builds quickly in a hybrid environment.
 While you may not “see” your classmates every month like a traditional Pacifica student, you will “hear” from them weekly.
-In fact, learning in a learning management system is particularly conducive to hearing the voices of all students, as it requires participation from everyone; students who normally may be very quiet in a traditional classroom may be more comfortable “speaking” in D2L.
+In fact, learning via a platform like D2L is particularly conducive to hearing the voices of all students, as it requires participation from everyone; students who normally may be very quiet in a traditional classroom may be more comfortable “speaking” on D2L.

-Remember, too, that you’ll spend a little more than half of each course meeting face-to-face with your classmates, and over those four days per quarter on campus, you’ll continue discussions in D2L over shared meals together, you’ll watch films and have social time together, you’ll attend classes and guest lectures and work together in pairs and groups.
+Remember, too, that you’ll have the opportunity to spend a little more than half of each course meeting face-to-face with your classmates at our on-campus residential.
+Over those four days per quarter on campus, you’ll continue discussions that you’ve begun on D2L over shared meals together; you’ll also watch films and have social time together, you’ll attend classes and guest lectures and work together in pairs and groups.

 I've never taken a class using D2L before.
 What support is available to me?

-Prior to the start of the program, all students will be required to participate in an tutorial to become familiar with the learning management system.
-For ongoing questions or support once you begin the program, you may contact the IT department via phone, or chat with them in D2L.
+Prior to the start of the program, all students will be required to participate in a tutorial to become familiar with the learning management system (D2L).
+For ongoing questions or support once you begin the program, you may contact the our D2L specialist and/or IT department via phone, email, or Zoom.
 The Program Administrator will also be available to answer your questions and provide support.
 In addition, there are video and written tutorials available on Pacifica’s website.

 This hybrid degree program takes advantage of distance-learning technology that allows students to work and learn in their home environments.
-Additionally, once each quarter, students gather on Pacifica’s Ladera Lane Campus for a four-day weekend (Thursday, Friday, Saturday, and Sunday) in a retreat-style residence.
-During these on-campus sessions, students have access to the Institute’s extensive resources and are able to further community involvement and professional collaboration.
+Additionally, once each quarter, students gather on Pacifica’s Ladera Lane Campus for a four-day weekend (Thursday, Friday, Saturday, and Sunday) in a retreat-style residential.
+During these on-campus sessions, students have access to the Institute’s extensive resources while they further bonds as a creative community and discover opportunities for collaboration.
 They join classmates from around the world in forming professional relationships and networks of like-minded individuals.
-This convenient format brings Pacifica’s graduate degree programs to global citizens and the life-long learners who otherwise might not be able to fulfill their educational calling.
+This convenient format brings Pacifica’s graduate degree programs to global citizens and the life-long learners who otherwise might not be able to fulfill their educational and vocational callings.

-The M.A. program in Engaged Humanities and the Creative Life provides an education in the humanities informed by mythology and depth psychology.
+The M.A. program in Depth Psychology and Creativity provides an education informed by depth psychology, mythology, philosophy, history, literature, religious studies/spirituality, the arts, and creative practice itself.
 The program’s unique learning format combines the best aspects of a connected, heartfelt, inter-personal experience with the convenience of distance-learning technology.